michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 7. Now, therefore, you make yourselves guilty while you have litigation one with another.
 For why do you not bear injury? and why do you not suffer fraud?

-8. But you injure, and you defraud,and that also your brethren!
+8. But you injure, and you defraud,

 9. Or, know you not that the unjust the kingdom of Aloha cannot inherit?
 Do not err; neither fornicators, nor the servers of idols, nor adulterers, nor corrupters, nor liers with men, nor the oppressive,